+NOTE X: The loss value is applicable when the Analytics or ML Model has continuous output.

+NOTE Y: The compute method parameter is used to indicate to the consumer whether the returned value is an accuracy value or a loss value.

 NOTE 2: In this Release, only Analytics/ML Model Accuracy Information is supported for monitoring the performance of Analytics/ML Model.

-NOTE 3: How an MTLF/AnLF determines whether a prediction is correct is up to implementation.
+NOTE 3: How an MTLF/AnLF determines whether a prediction is correct for accuracy value calculation is up to implementation.

 The NWDAF (containing AnLF) with accuracy checking capability decides to initiate Analytics Accuracy Monitoring based on: